Moe-hacker/ruri/doc/USAGE.md

 ```
 This option should be run with common user, so you can run rootless container with user ns.
 This option require `uidmap` package and user namespace support.
+Note: This option need user ns support, and need kernel to allow create user ns with common user.
 *********************************************
 ```
 -k, --keep [cap] ............................: Keep the specified capability